About the Program

 - Approved research protocol or sanctioned legal status of MDMA-assisted therapy

 These requirements vary by region, regulatory agency, and protocol.
 Psychedelic therapy is a growing field defining and refining professional standards, ethical guidelines, scope of practice and scope of competence.
-The exact qualifications and credentialing requirements that may be required for practitioners, if and when regulatory approval is achieved, is not known and will be a collaboration between the regulatory agency, the study Sponsor, community members and the professional field.
+The exact qualifications and credentialing requirements that may be required for practitioners, if and when regulatory approval is achieved, are not known and will be determined by the regulatory agency, the study Sponsor, community members and the professional field.
 Candidates with active licenses to conduct psychotherapy may be the most likely to qualify as practitioners of psychedelic therapies in the future, however this will not be determined until later in the drug development process.

 MAPS PBC cannot predict regulatory approval in the drug development process.
 Participation in the MDMA Therapy Training Program is not a guarantee or promise of employment, career trajectory, or the future status of MDMA-assisted therapy.
 If Phase 3 clinical trials continue to demonstrate safety and efficacy of the treatment and if regulatory agencies approve MDMA-assisted therapy as a legal treatment, a primary factor of patient access will be the number and availability of qualified practitioners ready to enter practice.
 Due to the unpredictable nature of clinical research, we understand that many qualified practitioners may wish to wait until regulatory approval is granted, and opportunities to deliver MDMA-assisted therapy are confirmed, before investing in their training with the MDMA Therapy Training Program.

 This program consists of live presentations, video case presentations, role play, scenario enactments, self-reflection activities, group and dyad activities, reading, writing, coursework, and creative projects.